-Taking into account the high turnover of NHS stocks, the use of average purchase price is deemed to represent the lower of cost and net realisable value.
+Stock is valued at the lower of cost or net realisable value.
+Certain stocks with high turnover are valued at average purchase price which is deemed to represent the lower of cost and net realisable value.

 i) Losses and Special Payments